-Enter E180 in the search box to learn more about "Electrocardiogram (EKG, ECG): About This Test."
+Enter E180 in the search box to learn more about "Electrocardiogram (EKG): About This Test".

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.